atomaszewicz/Simpsons/RStudio/Analysis.md

 Other episodes with ratings above 9.0 include ["You Only Move Twice"](http://simpsons.wikia.com/wiki/You_Only_Move_Twice) where Homer is unknowingly hired by a Bond Villain, ["Cape Feare"](http://simpsons.wikia.com/wiki/Cape_Feare) a remake of the 1962 film ["Cape Fear"](https://en.wikipedia.org/wiki/Cape_Fear_(1962_film)) where The Simpsons enter a witness protection program after Bart receives death threats from his nemsis Sideshow Bob, ["Treehouse of Horror V"](http://simpsons.wikia.com/wiki/Treehouse_of_Horror_V) one of the classic Halloween episodes (which features homages to ["The Shining"](https://en.wikipedia.org/wiki/The_Shining_(film)) and ["Soylent Green"](https://en.wikipedia.org/wiki/A_Sound_of_Thunder)), and ["Who Shot Mr. Burns?
 Part One"](http://simpsons.wikia.com/wiki/Who_Shot_Mr._Burns%3F_(Part_One)) a murder mystery where everyone in town is a suspect.
 We note that all these episodes are between seasons 5 through 9, and that they all have a zscore of over 2 (with respect to the series average).

 On the other end of the spectrum, the lowest-rated episode is the Season 23 ["Lisa Goes Gaga"](http://simpsons.wikia.com/wiki/Lisa_Goes_Gaga) with a 4.3/10, which features Lady Gaga helping Lisa with her self esteem.
 Other low-rated episodes include ["All Singing All Dancing"](http://simpsons.wikia.com/wiki/All_Singing,_All_Dancing) a musical episode, an episode where [The Simpsons go to Jerusalem](http://simpsons.wikia.com/wiki/The_Greatest_Story_Ever_D%27ohed) and Homer defiles various holy sites, and an episode where [Moe's washrag tells it's life's story](http://simpsons.wikia.com/wiki/Moe_Goes_from_Rags_to_Riches).
-These episodes have a zscore in the range of -2 to -4 (with respect to the seires average).
+These episodes have a zscore in the range of -2 to -4 (with respect to the series average & variance).

 We note that the zscores for the worst episodes are larger (in magnitude) than the best episodes.
 With 600+ episodes you're bound to have a few stinkers; what I'm trying to study here is less a few crummy scripts, but more how the show has evolved.
-Let's start by looking at the show's peak, aka the "Golden Age".
+A good place to start is at the show's peak, often refered to as the "Golden Age".

 ## Golden Years

-The "Golden Age", or the period of time when the show was at it's peak, is generally thought of as the period betwen seasons 2 and 10, though this is debated to no end amongst fans.
+The "Golden Age" is generally thought of as the period betwen seasons 2 and 10, though this is debated to no end amongst fans.
 First, let's make a new dataframe with all the season's average scores so we can analyze if this so-called "Golden Age" is a reality, or a figment of nostalgia.

 ```R
 #Create a new dataframe to store the average number of ratings for each season